our friendly logo that looks like a hashbrown character from an animated tv showhashbrown

 When the user sends a message like "Schedule a meeting every Monday at 10 AM", the LLM will parse this input and return a structured JSON object that can be used directly in your application.

-Here is what the output might look like:
+Here is what the output will look like:

 {